tundish/blathnaid/blathnaid/book/chapters.rst

     Concealment is the precaution of the thief; if he neglects that before the fact, so much more is he obliged to apply to it thereafter.

-    And likewise the great Swindlers of our time.
+    Know then, the great Swindlers of our time.
-    They wrap themselves in titles and honours beneath which they hope to cloak against our understanding.

-    When with dismay we do discover them, what a spot they will be in!
-    What they continually do to elude us is a calamity to our own true history, our present safety, and our future opportunity.
+    The strategies they employ to delude us give rise to calumny of our history, injury to our present safety, and perfidy at every opportunity.

 So it’s Ingomer
 ---------------